I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 Trump has been hammering away at the media since his run began, calling them fake news, the enemy, and even posting video of himself attacking Vince McMahon with a CNN logo superimposed over his face.

-On June 26, 2018, conservative political commentator Milo Yiannopolous texted a pair of journalists and said that he 'can't wait for the vigilante squads to start gunning down journalists' and they made that comment public.
+On June 26, 2018, conservative political commentator Milo Yiannopolous texted a pair of journalists and said that he "can't wait for the vigilante squads to start gunning down journalists," and they made that comment public.

-The next point is with his deal making.
 Trump met with Kim Jung Un and declared that he solved the problem with denuclearization of the Korean peninsula.
 There are reports coming out this week that North Korea is making rapid improvements to a nuclear facility.

 What it sounds like is North Korea is doing what they've always done, pledging to halt their nuclear program and then ignoring what they say.